David Reville: Later life

 Singing has been a big part of his life.
 He was a member, man and boy, of the choir at Grace Anglican Church in Brantford for 10 years.
-He sang at the Mariposa Folk Festival with the Spadina Road Tabernacle Band in 1980 and at Carnegie Hall with newchoir, Toronto's first rock choir in 2015.
+He sang at the Mariposa Folk Festival with the Spadina Road Tabernacle Band in 1980 and at Carnegie Hall with new choir, Toronto's first rock choir in 2015.
 He was a member of the Eastminster United Church choir in Toronto (2014-2019).